varnishcache/varnish-cache/doc/sphinx/phk/thetoolsweworkwith.rst

 I won't claim that it is enough to make grown men cry, but it certainly was enough to make me angry.

-Let me give you an example of their utter sillyness:
+Let me give you an example of their utter silliness:

 The book which defined the C langauge had a list af reserved identifiers, all of them lower-case words.
 The UNIX libraries